The Voice (franchise): Blind auditions

 Contestants are aspiring singers drawn from public auditions (which are not broadcast) and active recruitment.
 Unlike Idols and The X Factor, the producers pick fewer contestants (usually from 100, up to 200 contestants), which are deemed "the best artists", to perform in the broadcast auditions.
-The first televised stage is the blind auditions, in which the four coaches, all noteworthy recording artists, listen to the contestants in chairs facing away from the stage so as to avoid seeing them and to prevent judging the contestants based off other factors.
+The first televised stage is the blind auditions, in which the four coaches, all noteworthy recording artists, listen to the contestants in chairs facing away from the stage so as to avoid seeing them and to prevent judging the contestants based on other factors.
 If a coach likes what they hear from that contestant, they press a button to rotate their chairs to signify that they are interested in working with that contestant.
 If more than one coach presses their button, the contestant chooses the coach he or she wants to work with.
 The blind auditions end when each coach has a set number of contestants to work with.
 Coaches will dedicate themselves to developing their singers mentally, musically and in some cases physically, giving them advice, and sharing the secrets of their success.